suanno/stage2/notes/analytical 1D perturbation approach/oscillations of interface position.md

 # Investigating possible oscillations of kink's position (1D) when PBC boundaries are applied

-**Spoiler**: At least in 1D, we see oscillations whose amplitude depends on the choice of the integration step $dx$.
+**Resumee**: At least in 1D, we see oscillations of the measured kink position whose amplitude depends on the choice of the integration step $dx$.
 This means that those oscillations are **only due to** a **numerical discretization**.

 In addition, form our theory we do not predict **any** oscillations, at least for slow varying $C(t)$ and using PBC.